xenia-nikolenko/xenia-nikolenko/README.md

-## Xenia Nikolenko

-As a Quality Assurance Tester, I have been involved in several projects that required manual testing, regression testing, and API testing using tools such as Jira, Zephyr, Confluence, Postman, and Java Automation.
-I have also gained a high-level understanding of web API, REST, and relational databases, and I can write SQL queries to prepare and verify test data.

-### My values
+👋 Hi, I'm Ksenia Nikolenko, a passionate Quality Assurance Analyst with expertise in manual and automation testing.
+I thrive in Agile environments, and I'm proficient in various tools like Jira, Zephyr, and Postman.
+My skills extend to CRM administration and content management systems like WordPress, GetCourse, and Moodle.

+**Key Skills**
-- Accuracy and Attention to Detail
+- Manual and Automation Testing
-- Logical Thinking
-- Communication and Collaboration
+- Test Planning and Execution
-- Adaptability and Flexibility
+- Defect Tracking and Management
+- CRM Administration
-- Responsibility
+- SQL Query Writing

-### How I work

-### My skills

-- Agile Methodologies
+- Agile and SCRUM

-- Test Cases
-- Test Planning
-- Regression Testing
+**Technologies**
 - Java
 - Selenium
 - SQL